charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 ### 7. Removal of Illicit Restriction as Apparent Permissiveness

-When these unearned restrictions are removed, the remaining space of admissible possibility appears unusually large.
+When these unearned restrictions are removed, the remaining field of admissible possibility appears unusually large.

 This appearance does not reflect expansion of possibility, but restoration of neutrality.